Hotmoka/hotmoka/tutorial/Takamaka.md

 traditionally, smart contracts are divided into those that hold money but have no code (*externally owned accounts*), and those that, instead, contain code (*smart contracts*).
-The formers are typically controlled by an external agent (a wallet, a human) while the latters are typically controlled by their code.
+The formers are typically controlled by an external agent (a wallet or a human) while the latters are typically controlled by their code.
 Takamaka implements both alternatives as instances of the abstract library class `io.takamaka.code.lang.Contract` (inside `io-takamaka-code-1.0.jar`).
 That class extends